 “It was definitely destiny,” she says.
 The couple ended up marrying and moving to San Clemente, not far from where she’d lived as a child.
 Dina’s return to Southern California and the beaches where she had first tried body surfing led her to San Onofre State Park.
-It’s where she goes stand-up paddle surfing, not far from sites that were sacred to Native peoples along the coast for more than 10,000 years.
+It’s where she goes stand-up paddle surfing, not far from sites that have been sacred to Native peoples along the coast for more than 10,000 years.

 “We consider ourselves stewards of this place,” she says while standing barefoot in the sand at San Onofre.
-Dina serves as a board member with the San Onofre Park Foundation and she works with groups who help to connect Native youth to the environment, natural science and the ocean.
+Dina serves as a board member with the San Onofre Park Foundation and she works with groups who help to connect Native youth to the environment, natural science, and the ocean.

-Dina says it's amazing and affirming to see interest in her work, and she recognizes it as part of an awakening of interest in the important lessons that indigenous people may be able to share.
+Dina says it's amazing and affirming to see interest in her work, and she recognizes it as part of an awakening of interest in the important lessons that Indigenous people may be able to share.
 “Native people are not the perfect environmentalists,” she says.
 “We’ve made mistakes.
-But after all that we’ve been through, we have knowledge about adaptability and sustainability—how to adapt and survive.”
+But after all that we’ve been through, we have knowledge about adaptability and sustainability — how to adapt and survive.”

 “How do I manage stress?” she says.
 “I surf.”